Feature request #19895

 What do you think?

-#2 Updated by Andrea Giudiceandrea over 2 years ago
+#2 Updated by Andrea Giudiceandrea about 3 years ago

 It could be OK for me to add "Run vacuum" or "Compact geopackage" or something similar in the Browser panel for geopackages (along with "Add Connection"/"Remove connection" and "Create a New Layer or Table...") and eventually also in DB Manager (along with "Re-connect" and "Remove").